-Lesson 9: Software quality
+Lesson 9: Software quality Lecture/Discussion 90 min

 One of the objectives of software engineering is to develop high-quality software.
 Management on software quality is more important than that of hardware quality because software is invisible.
 We will understand the whole picture of software quality and necessary activities to achieve the required quality in this lesson.